Class 3 - Mrs Guest

 All children are taught to read and spell using the Red Rose Phonics Phonics programme.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills to children following the Red Rose Phonics Scheme.
 The children will progress through the phases below.

 |Activities are divided into seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally oral blending and segmenting.|

 |Learning 19 letters of the alphabet and one sound for each.
 Blending sounds together to make words.
 Segmenting words into their separate sounds.
 Beginning to read simple captions.|

 |Phase Three (Reception)||The remaining 7 letters of the alphabet, one sound for each.
 Graphemes such as ch, oo, th representing the remaining phonemes not covered by single letters.
 Reading captions, sentences and questions.
 On completion of this phase, children will have learnt the "simple code", i.e. one grapheme for each phoneme in the English language.|

 |No new grapheme-phoneme correspondences are taught in this phase.
 Children learn to blend and segent longer words with adjacet consonants, e.g. swim, clap, jump.|

 |Phase Five (Throughout Year 1)||Now we move on to the "complex code".
 Children learn more graphemes for the phonemes which they already know, plus different ways of pronouncing the graphemes they already know.|

 |Phase Six (Throughout Year 2 and beyond)||Working on spelling, including prefixes and suffixes, doubling and dropping letters etc.|

-The reading schemes used in Key Stage 1 are -
+The reading schemes used in EYFS and Key Stage 1 are -

 - Collins - Big Cat